Remove The White Background From Logo – Step By Step Guide

 Once the colour range dialogue box opens up, your cursor will become an eyedropper tool.
 Click on the background of your image and notice how the colour range preview changes.
 It may look a little complicated but just remember this preview works like a layer mask.
 White is 100% visible while black is 100% transparent.

-Once you’ve selected the background colour, it’s time to use the fuzziness slider.
-This slider represents the tolerance of how many similar colours to your sample that Photoshop can select.
+Once you’ve selected the background color, it’s time to use the fuzziness slider.
+This slider represents the tolerance of how many similar colors to your sample that Photoshop can select.
 I like to set mine to 40 or higher but you can experiment.

 Once you’re happy with your selection, click ok to activate the selection.

 With the selection active, click your logo layer and add the selection to a layer mask.
 If your logo is transparent select your layer mask and press Command + I (MAC) or Control + I (PC) to invert your layer mask.

 Once you have removed the white background from your logo, keeping a transparent background is easy.
 It all comes down to what file type you choose.